 11) Gardening is an inclusive activity, any age or ability can take part.

-12) It encourages fine & gross motor skills.
+12) It offers opportunity to develop both fine & gross motor skills.

-13) Gardening offers great opportunities for interaction between young & old, parent & child, & between peers.
+13) Gardening can offer valuable interactions between young & old, parent & child, & between peers.
 It can be a great social experience where we learn from each other.

 14) Gardening can build self-esteem, offering a sense of achievement & satisfaction.